Chardham Yatra Package From Haridwar

 Day 01: Dehradun – Rishikesh (40kms drive 2hrs)

-- Morning upon Arrival at the Airport/railway station/pick up point meet our representative and drive to Rishikesh, on arrival Rishikesh check in Hotel.
+- Morning upon Arrival at the Airport/railway station/pick up point meet our representative and drive to Rishikesh, arrival Rishikesh check in Hotel.

 - Later you shall take a tour to Rishikesh Temples & local Sightseeing – Laxman Jhulla, Ram Jhulla, Bharat Mandir, Shivananda Ashram, Parmarth Ashram.
 Overnight stay at Haridwar.
 (D)